usnistgov/O-RAN-Testbed-Automation/README.md

   <summary><b>OCUDU and O-RAN SC Near-RT RIC Output</b></summary>
   <hr>

 Run the testbed with `./run.sh` to start the 5G Core, gNodeB, and UEs.
-Use `./is_running.sh` to check if the components are running, and `./stop.sh` to stop the components.
+Set `USE_DURANTA_UE=true` in `run.sh` to use Duranta UEs instead of the default srsRAN_4G UEs.
+To switch between band 3 and band 78, search for `Radio configuration presets` and update each section.
+Use `./is_running.sh` to check the components and `./stop.sh` to stop them.
 The optional RIC starts automatically on boot and can be accessed with `k9s -A`.

 ```console
 Attaching UE...